IAMRAVIRAJESH/netbeans/README.md

 **Title of the Project:**

-"Basic use JPDB for CRUD operations."
+"Basic use of JPDB for CRUD operations."

 **Description:**